Hi there! Glad you are here! This blog post is about how my business started and all the honest details.

 Later on, I got inspired to learn how to make a rose.
 I saw a paper flower with a rose center from a Instagram post (You can read about that in my upcoming blog, “My inspiration board”).
 After learning on youtube, it was so difficult for me to make a rose.
 So, I decided to make a rose my own way and create my own Ann Neville Design template.
 An easier way to make paper roses.
 With months of practice, I finally got it down, and I shared it with the world.
-That’s when I grew rapidly.
+That’s when my social media business account grew rapidly.
 I made something I loved and helped others love it too.
 It was such a joy to do something you enjoy and others enjoy as well.
 Hold up… It’s not about me, it’s God.
 This is God’s work.
 He gave me the courage.
 He gave me hope and patience.
 He wiped away my fears and gave me strength.
 I wouldn’t be able to take on all these responsibilities in my work life and personal life.
 God is GOOD!

 Here are some pointers I learned in those 2 years: